OpenROV-archive/openrov-image/README.md

 In the _lib_ folder you will find a bunch of scripts that can help you to customize the downloded image:

 *mount.sh*
-This script creates two directories, boot and root in the current directory.
+This script creates two directories, _boot_ and _root_ in the current directory.
-After it mounts the image via loopback and kpartx you can start to make changes in the mounted image.
+After it mounts the image via _loopback_ and _kpartx_ you can start to make changes in the mounted image.
 Usage:

 	./lib/mount.sh <PATH TO OpenROV.img>

 *umount.sh*
-Unmounts the directories that were mounted with 'mount.sh'.
+Unmounts the directories that were mounted with _mount.sh_.
 You need to execute this in the directory where the boot and root directories are located.
 Usage: